siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 states accordingly, there is already something to grade.
 The issue is no longer whether a magic light has switched on.
 It is how deep the loop's inwardly consulted organization has become.

+Here too the point is not to defend the old boundary with a more complicated list of exceptions.
+It is to say that the boundary was the wrong starting picture.
+TEOS replaces the switch model with a depth model.

 Once this is seen, the question changes from "Which systems are truly conscious and which are not?" to "How rich is the imprint-organization through which a